newmight2015/p2pool-3/README.md

 Running P2Pool:
 -------------------------
-In order to run P2Pool with the Novacoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Novacoin uses for hashes.
+In order to run P2Pool with the Gamecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Gamecoin uses for hashes.

 Linux: